Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Summary and outlook

 \section{Summary and outlook}

-{\bf 1.
-Relevant variables}\\ The approximately two-dimensional nature of the Earth's atmosphere at a global scale suggests the pertinence of its dynamical description as a fluid in two spatial dimensions.
+The approximately two-dimensional nature of the Earth's atmosphere at a global scale suggests the pertinence of its dynamical description as a fluid in two spatial dimensions.
 The main usefulness of the CS approach is that it selects the relevant field variables encoding the essential degrees of freedom of the system as well as the manner in which the dynamical variables relate to each other.
-In this case, those variables are the matter density ($\rho$), the momentum density ($\vec{p}=\rho \vec{v}$) and the thermal density which, for an ideal gas, is proportional to the pressure ($\tau= \rho T \propto P$). \\

-{\bf 2.
-Dynamical equations}\\ Including the external energy source, dissipation and diffusion gives a system of nonlinear coupled partial differential equations of first order in time (\ref{eq:tau}-\ref{eq:ro}).
+In this case, those variables are the matter density ($\rho$), the momentum density ($\vec{p}=\rho \vec{v}$) and the thermal density which, for an ideal gas, is proportional to the pressure ($\tau= \rho T \propto P$).
+Including the external energy source, dissipation and diffusion gives a system of nonlinear coupled partial differential equations of first order in time (\ref{eq:tau}-\ref{eq:ro}).
 These equations account for the atmospheric fluid as an open dissipative system.\\

-{\bf 3.
-Simplified model}\\ Assuming a single atmospheric layer and neglecting the advective derivatives, the resulting dynamics is described by an integrable set of linear differential equations.
-The integration can be completely expressed in analytic form for all values of the free parameters of the model.\\
+A simplified linear version of this model is obtained assuming a single atmospheric layer and neglecting the advective derivatives, from which the resulting dynamics is described by an integrable set of linear differential equations.
+Thus, the integration can be completely expressed in analytic form for all values of the free parameters of the model.\\

-{\bf 4.
-Steady state}\\ Assuming the equilibrium condition in which the energy reaching the Earth equals that emitted to outer space, sets the global average temperature as
+The energy function on the right hand side of \eqref{eq:tau} is the main input of the model.
+The parameters $k, c, R, \eta, \sigma, \beta, \lambda$ can be adjusted to describe different features of the atmosphere or even the atmospheres of different planets.
+When focusing on the steady state, assuming the equilibrium condition in which the energy reaching the Earth equals that emitted to outer space, sets the global average temperature as

 This formula allows to estimate the global average equilibrium temperature if any of these parameters change.\\